Methodological refinement of the submillimeter galaxy magnification bias. I. Cosmological analysis with a single redshift bin: Summary and conclusions

 \section{Summary and conclusions}

 This paper has addressed the cosmological constraints resulting from the refinement of the methodology of the submillimeter galaxy magnification bias.
-With an improved strategy, in Paper I we have measured the weak-lensing induced angular cross-correlation function between a sample of H-ATLAS submillimeter galaxies with photometric redshifts $1.2<z<4.0$ and a sample of GAMA II galaxies with spectroscopic redshifts $0.2<z<0.8$.
+With an improved strategy with respect to previous works, we have measured the weak-lensing induced angular cross-correlation function between a sample of H-ATLAS submillimeter galaxies with photometric redshifts $1.2<z<4.0$ and a sample of GAMA II galaxies with spectroscopic redshifts $0.2<z<0.8$ using a single wide foreground bin.
+Additional aspects on the modeling side have been addressed, as the relevance of the logarithmic slope of the background number counts and the explicit numerical computation of the two-halo terms of the halo model power spectra.
 Additionally, we have measured the angular auto-correlation function of the GAMA II galaxies to assess the possibility of improving the constraints on cosmology through additional information about the foreground sample.
 By means of a halo model interpretation of the galaxy-matter and galaxy-galaxy power spectra, we carried out a Bayesian analysis through an MCMC algorithm to obtain posterior probability distributions about the HOD and the cosmological parameters $\Omega_m$, $\sigma_8$ and $h$ of a flat $\Lambda$CDM model.